-This Lemon Simple Syrup is made with just 2 ingredients and is great for everything from homemade lemon soda to cakes to adding something sweet and tart to your tea.
-It’s such a quick and easy recipe that you’ll make it again and again.
+This easy lemon simple syrup recipe is made with just lemon juice and sugar for a concentrated flavor.
+It's great for everything from homemade lemon soda to cakes to adding something sweet and tart to your iced tea.

 Lemon Simple Syrup Ingredients

 Most lemon simple syrup recipes use a combination of fresh lemon juice, water and sugar.
-But this homemade simple syrup uses only lemons and sugar because I want a strong and concentrated lemon flavor, so that when it's mixed with other ingredients like water for lemon made or soda water for homemade lemon soda the lemon flavor is still strong.
+But this homemade simple syrup uses only lemons and sugar because I want a strong and concentrated lemon flavor.

 Step 1: Juice the lemons until you have 1 cup of lemon juice.